Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 # Reliable web application

+This guidance deploys a sample eCommerce web application that sells concert tickets.
+It uses the Azure Dev CLI to set up Azure services and deploy the code.
+Deploying the code requires the creation of Azure services, configuration of permissions,and creating Azure AD App Registrations.

 This guide demonstrates how principles from the [Well-Architected Framework](https://docs.microsoft.com/azure/architecture/framework/) and [Twelve-Factor Applications](https://12factor.net/) can be applied to migrate and modernize a legacy, line-of-business (LOB) web app to the cloud.
 A reference architecture is included to showcase a production ready solution which can be easily deployed for learning and experimentation.

 The deployable artifacts create a modernized LOB web application that has improved reliability, security, performance, and more mature operational practices at a predictable cost.
 This phase also provides a foundation upon which they will achieve their longer-term objectives in later phases.
 The following solution diagram shows the reference architecture that we'll discuss for the rest of the guide.